heal-research/symbolicregression.github.io/index.markdown

             <div class="col-md-12">
                 <h3 class="section-subheading">AstroSymReg - Accelerating the Physical Sciences with Symbolic Regression</h3>
                 <p class="text-justify">
-                We develop and apply symbolic regression algorithms to create models for astrophysics, such as <a href="https://arxiv.org/abs/2311.15865">cosmology models</a>.<br />
+                We develop and apply symbolic regression algorithms to create models for astrophysics, such as emulators for the <a href="https://arxiv.org/abs/2311.15865">linear</a> and the <a href="https://arxiv.org/abs/2402.17492">nonlinear</a> mass power spectrum.<br />
                 Project duration: 2024 - ongoing<br />
                 </p>
             </div>